 The Spirits of the Dolomites have two dimensions: mountain spirits and human spirits.
 Mountain spirits affect our emotions when we walk or climb through rugged landscapes.
 Human spirits also affect our feelings, they are impressions that people create when we meet them and they fashion thoughts and memories that linger in our minds.

 Amelia wrote delightful descriptions that convey how the mountains uplifted her feelings.
-We find that the same landscapes have similar effects on our emotions.
-Amelia’s affectionate pen-portraits and witty accounts of conversations with the wide assortment of people she met give us insights into the vestiges of her thoughts.
-Amelia describes the people she chanced upon as: kind, helpful, humble, compassionate, caring, honest, welcoming and full of grace.
+We discovered that the same landscapes have similar effects on our emotions.
+Amelia’s affectionate pen-portraits and witty accounts of conversations with the wide assortment of people she met gave us insights into the vestiges of her thoughts.
+Amelia described the people she chanced upon as: kind, helpful, humble, compassionate, caring, honest, welcoming and full of grace.
 Throughout our travels in the Dolomites over 40 years, especially during our research, we discovered that the same human spirits have passed through generations to the people who live in the Dolomites today.

 With due diligence, we discovered Amelia’s original, watercolour sketches from her journey which were misplaced and ignored until now.
 We digitally restored the original vibrancy of the colours, to create rare and unpublished coloured images of the Dolomites, as they were accurately drawn and painted in 1872.
 We compare them with recent photographs taken from the same locations.